Corey Coleman: Cleveland Browns

-Coleman was drafted 15th overall by the Cleveland Browns in the 2016 NFL Draft.
+Coleman was selected 15th overall by the Cleveland Browns in the 2016 NFL draft.
 On May 13, 2016, he signed a four-year, $11.65 million contract.
 Coleman did not play for most of the preseason due to injury, but the Browns expected to start him in the first several games of the season due to the suspension of starting wide receiver Josh Gordon.

 In his first regular season game on September 11, 2016, Coleman recorded two receptions for 69 yards.
 In Week 2 against the Baltimore Ravens, Coleman made five receptions for 104 receiving yards and two touchdowns.
 Coleman broke his hand during practice on September 21, and was ruled out 4–6 weeks.

-In Week 1 of the 2017 season, against the Pittsburgh Steelers, Coleman caught the first career touchdown pass from quarterback DeShone Kizer.
+In Week 1 of the 2017 season, against the Pittsburgh Steelers, Coleman caught quarterback DeShone Kizer's first career touchdown pass.
 He finished the game with five receptions for 53 yards.
 In Week 2 against the Baltimore Ravens, Coleman suffered another broken hand, the same hand that hindered him in the 2016 season.
-He had surgery on the hand on September 18, 2017 and was ruled out 6–8 weeks.
+He had surgery on the hand on September 18, 2017, and was ruled out 6–8 weeks.
 He was placed on injured reserve the next day.
 He was activated off injured reserve to the active roster on November 16, 2017.
 On December 31, 2017, he dropped a pass late in the fourth quarter to seal the Browns' 0–16 season.